-Every child needs a parent to advocate for their rights and opportunities to learn.
+Children need a parent or guardian to advocate for their rights and the opportunity to learn.

 Some children may also need a legal advocate to help ensure their access to education and other protected rights.
-If you are the parent of a child with special needs, including an Individual Education Plan or 504 plan, who is not satisfied with the services being provided to your student, then JCFS Legal Advocacy Center may be a resource for you.
+If you are a parent or guardian of a child with special needs who has an Individual Education Plan (IEP) or 504 plan and you are not satisfied with the services being provided to your child, or you suspect your child may have a disability and may be in need of services in school, JCFS Chicago Legal Advocacy Center may be a resource for you.

-Legal Advocacy Center is a program of Jewish Child & Family Services.
-We offer special education legal representation, consultation, information and referral services to individuals with disabilities and their families.
+The Legal Advocacy Center is a program of JCFS Chicago.
+We offer special education legal representation, consultation, information and referral services to students with disabilities and their families.

-Legal Advocacy Center also provides training, consultations, information and referrals to the social services staff of Jewish Federation agencies and to other agencies as well.
+The Legal Advocacy Center also provides training, consultation, information and referrals to the social services staff of Jewish Federation agencies, including JCFS Chicago and to other agencies.

 Helping Schools Meet their Obligations to Children

-Federal and state laws require school districts to provide an education for every child—whether in the public school or in a therapeutic setting.
+Federal and state laws require school districts to provide a free and appropriate public education in the least restrictive environment for every child with a disability—whether in the public school or in a therapeutic setting.
 Occasionally, parents find it difficult to obtain appropriate educational services for their child with special needs.

 Speakers’ Bureau Shares Information with other Advocates

-Attorneys from Legal Advocacy Center also are available to address social service providers, family and client groups and persons with disabilities on special education law.
-Attorneys scan provide consultations, information and referrals by phone.
+The attorneys in the Legal Advocacy Center are available to address social service providers, family and client groups and persons with disabilities on special education law.

 For more information, call 855.275.5237